-“You’ve been offensive.
-What, I can’t return the favor?
-I must defer to the superior wisdom of a . . . of a . . .”
+“You’re being offensive.
+I mustn’t return the favor?
+I should defer to the superior wisdom of a . . . of a . . .”

 “Don’t say it.
 I get your point.
 It was an idiotic remark.
 I’ve been underestimated my entire life.
 No one knows better than me how it stings.”

 The girl is not placated.
 “My nose in a book, I hear all kinds of things.
 Things I’m not meant to hear.
 And – damn you, all of you – I understand most of it just fine.”